What Victims Should Know About Dram Shop Lawsuits Against Red Lobster

-With more that 700 locations and worth roughly $2.1 billion, Red Lobster has been a national casual seafood dining powerhouse for more than a decade.
-However, like many very popular restaurants, their have been issued with proper alcohol service in their past here in Texas.
-Below, we'll review the allegations that involved selling alcohol to an obviously intoxicated person and, a few times, selling alcohol to a minor.
-Surprisingly, most of the allegations come from concerned members of the community that saw it fit to contact the Texas Alcohol Beverage Commission and bring it to the TABC's attention that that they could conduct an investigation.
+With more than 700 locations, Red Lobster has been a national casual dining powerhouse in the seafood category for more than a decade.
+However, like many popular chain restaurants, their locations in Texas have been investigated for improper alcohol service many times in the past.
+Below, we'll review the allegations, which include selling alcohol to an obviously intoxicated person and selling alcohol to minors.
+Surprisingly, most of the allegations come from concerned members of the community that saw fit to contact the Texas Alcoholic Beverage Commission so that they could conduct an investigation.

 Simply because a Red Lobster location was investigated, it does not mean that they are a location that displays a pattern of violating TABC code.
 Conversely, if a location has been investigated and investigators determine that they are not in violation of TABC code, that does not mean that the alleged violation did not take place.
 At times, sufficient evidence required to prove that either criminal or administrative violations occurred is hard to come by.
 We are simply reporting the locations that were put on the TABC's radar for one reason or another by concerned citizens and law enforcement agencies.